 - For conditions like kidney disease, aggressive and early treatment is best.
 It often involves medications and supportive therapy such as subcutanous fluids that help the kidneys function in the face of disease.

 - Surgery may be needed to remove a cancerous oral tumor.
 If it is in an advanced stage, your vet may recommend radiation or chemotherapy as well.

 - If it's an autoimmune disorder, treatment will be aimed at controlling the immune response using immunosuppressive drugs.
 Antibiotics may help with the secondary infections but won't cure the underlying condition, which is caused by an overactive immune system.

 Maintaining your dog's oral hygiene can prevent a lot of the dental problems and infections that cause oral ulcers.
 Try to clean your dog's teeth on a regular basis.
 While you're doing that, take time to examine your dog's entire mouth, looking for signs of irritation or abnormalities.
 The more often you do this, the easier it will be to detect changes early, which can help with treatment.

 Some dogs with a natural excess of facial skin may require more regular bathing or ointments to prevent problems.
-Watching your dog's eyes for any seepage and taking steps recommended by your vet may also prevent ulcers from developing.

 Other preventive steps you can take include the basic healthcare needs for your dog.
 A nutritious diet, sufficient exercise, and regular veterinary checkups can help keep your dog as healthy as possible and reduce its risks of serious health problems.
 While you may not be able to prevent everything, you can get a head start on early detection of potential issues.